Why We Respond to All of Our Reviews (Positive and Negative)

 It Keeps us Accountable

-We’re committed to providing radical customer support throughout our company.
+We’re committed to providing radical customer support throughout our company, or responsive customer support.

 In replying to every review (and including a real, personal email address in each response), we hold ourselves accountable to that commitment in a public way.
 The responses show that we interact with our customers on a personal level to build real relationships with them.